Fat Guy Holster. Concealed Carry For Big Guys

 No matter what size you are – an inside the waistband holster with a backpad should help distribute some of the pressure from carrying a firearm in your trousers.Especially while carrying in the warmer months or if you're stuck in a hot environment – get an inside the waistband holster with neoprene backing.
 That will wick away sweat much easier than leather – which can stick to the skin.

-For the skinny guys, we have not forgot about you here is our article: Concealed Carry For Skinny Guys
+For the skinny guys, we have not forgotten about you, here is our article: Concealed Carry For Skinny Guys

 About The Author